 How often do breastfed babies feed?

-Once your little one has entered the world, their need for breastfeeding will seem endless.
-You might feel like you’ve literally become a milk bar.
 In the first month, they will be demanding milk over 8-12 times a day – sometimes more!
-Basically, you’ll be feeding around the clock.
+Basically, you’ll be feeding your little cutie around the clock.
 This leaves you little time between each feed to change them, do any household chores, or eat something yourself sometimes.
-If you’re wondering what is to be expected and how long breastfeeding will go on for, we have a few answers for you.
+If you’re wondering what is to be expected and how long breastfeeding will go on for, we have a few answers for you

-How often wIll my baby feed?
+How often should a newborn feed?

 As you’ve probably realised by now, at first it will be around 8-12 times a day.
 For most babies, this frequency will last up to a month.
 They’re hungry often because the breastmilk is very easy to digest and doesn’t take too much for them to feel full.
 You’ll hear the cries for milk kick in around 1-3 hours.